bonitasoft/bonita-doc/md/import-and-export-a-process.md

 This section explains how to export a diagram as an image.

-To export a diagram from Bonita BPM Studio:
+To export a diagram from Bonita Studio:

 1. Open the diagram.
 2. Choose **_Export as..._** from the **_Diagram_** menu and select **_Image..._** from the drop-down list.